-In order to supplement the previously reported data from pilot and Phase 2 studies and provide additional evidence of DSTAT's mechanism of action, the proposed Phase 3 trial includes an early assessment of comparative CR and MRD rates among the first 80 evaluable patients.
-The data are expected to be unblinded, reported publicly, and available for ongoing analysis of later endpoints, unless the independent Data Monitoring Committee (DMC) determines that exceptional pre-specified thresholds have been achieved, in which case the DMC will have the discretion to maintain blinding, which would allow inclusion of these patients in the final analysis.
+In order to supplement the previously reported data from pilot and Phase 2 studies and further evaluate DSTAT's potential mechanism of action, DASH AML includes an early assessment of comparative CR and MRD rates among the first 80 evaluable patients.

+The data from the first 80 evaluable patients of the trial are expected to be unblinded, reported publicly, and available for ongoing analysis of later endpoints.
+However, in the event that the independent DMC determines that exceptional pre-specified thresholds have been achieved, the DMC will have the discretion to recommend the continuation of the study while maintaining blinding, which would allow inclusion of these patients in the final analysis.